ckinson/Autism-Project/Hackathon_Autism_Project.md

   - Any AWS service can be used
   - Alexa will be the AI interface

 ### Data

 These data sets are made up, based on nominal levels from various data sources.

+Based on a 24hr monitoring session from a Biometrics Sensor, and two Environment covering Light and Temperature.

-  - Two Data sets are provided
+  - Three Data sets are provided
     - 1: Biometric from Off the self Personal Device (Fitbit or Other)
       - https://github.com/ckinson/Autism-Project/blob/master/Data/Biometrics-Data_Set-24Hrs.csv

     - 2: Light Levels
       - https://github.com/ckinson/Autism-Project/blob/master/Data/LightLUX-Data_Set-24Hrs.csv

     - 3: Location Temperature
       - https://github.com/ckinson/Autism-Project/blob/master/Data/RoomTemp-Data_Set-24Hrs.csv

 ##### Data Sources

  - https://www.tuck.com/thermoregulation/

 ### Added Credit